esl-epfl/x-heep/docs/source/Peripherals/DMA.md

 	| 0 | 2 | 4 | 6 |

-### Alignment
+#### Alignment

 When doing transactions with bytes, the DMA can read/write from any pointer.
 However, if the data type is larger, words should be aligned so the DMA can perform a read/write operation and affect only the chosen bytes.
 If a word or half-word's pointer is not a multiple of 4 or 2 (respectively), the pointer is _misaligned_.
-In some cases the DMA HAL can overcome this problem reducing the data type (which will reflect on an efficiency loss).
+In some cases the DMA HAL can overcome this problem BY reducing the data type (which will reflect on an efficiency loss).

-### Environment
+#### Environment

 An environment is a region of memory that can optionally be defined by the user to let the HAL know that it is allowed to read/write on that region.
 It is useful to make sure the DMA will not affect reserved memory regions.

-Right now, read and write permissions are not supported by environments, meaning that if it is defined, the DMA will be able to read AND write on it.
+Read and write permissions are not supported by environments, meaning that if it is defined, the DMA will be able to read AND write on it.

-### Triggers and Slots

-If the source or destination pointer is a peripheral, there are lines connecting the peripheral and the DMA that can be used to control the data flow (they behave as _triggers_).
-These lines are connected to _slots_ on the DMA and they allow/stop the DMA from reading/writing data.

-### Target
+#### Target

 A target is either a region of memory or a peripheral to which the DMA will be able to read/write.
 When targets are pointing to memory, they can be assigned an environment to make sure that they will comply with memory restrictions.